meeque/tls-playground/cert/README.md

 ### Creating Certificate Signing Requests (CSR)

 The main purpose of the TP certificate utilities is creating Certificate Signing Requests (CSR, colloquially request or just req).
-These CSRs can then be signed by a Certificate Authority (CA).
+This can be done with the `tp cert request` command.
-More formally, a CA will create an *X.509* cert that contains data from the CSR and sign this cert with its own private key.
+The resulting CSRs can then be signed by a Certificate Authority (CA), or can be self-signed, as described in the next section.

 Data contained in a CSR includes:

 * Information about the "subject" of the desired cert, e.g. the DNS name of a server.